7 Things You Do on Social Media that Help You Lose Weight

-Don’t feel lazy about scrolling through your newsfeed!
-Turns out, Facebook, Twitter, and other social media sites can help you live healthier and reach your weight loss goals.
+Don’t feel bad about scrolling through your newsfeed!
+Facebook, Twitter, and other social media sites can help you live healthier and reach your weight loss goals.

 Unfollow indulgent food

 Scrolling through drool-worthy photos of #foodporn on Instagram may seem harmless, but it encourages you to indulge more.
-A review of studies in the journal Brain and Cognition found that regular exposure to virtual food may exacerbate physical hunger.
-Even worse: Seeing photos associated with a particular taste decreases your enjoyment when you actually experience that taste.
+A review of studies published in the journal Brain and Cognition found that regular exposure to virtual food may exacerbate physical hunger.
+Even worse: Seeing photos associated with a particular taste may decrease your enjoyment when you actually experience that taste.

 Pin healthy inspiration